 These consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles (GAAP).
-The events described as the Reorganization in Note 1 were between entities under common control and recognized at their carrying amounts.
-Accordingly, these consolidated financial statements present the financial position, results of operations, and cash flows as though transactions had taken place at the beginning of the period.
-Additionally, as prior period comparative information is presented, the financial position, results of operations, and cash flows as of and for the year ended March 31, 2023 have been adjusted retrospectively.
+The events described as the Reorganization in Note 1 were between entities under common control and recognized at their historical carrying amounts.
+Accordingly, these consolidated financial statements present the financial position, results of operations, and cash flows as though transactions had taken place at the beginning of the periods presented.
 Furthermore, certain prior year balances have been reclassified to conform to current year presentation.